YOGA AND MEDITATION RETREAT PROGRAM

 7 DAY COURSE FOR BEGINNERS/INTERMEDIATES

-This 7 Days Yoga and Meditation program is perfect for those who want to transcend the simplistic Yoga-asana concept.
+This 7 Days Yoga and Meditation retreat is perfect for those who want to transcend the simplistic Yoga-asana concept.
 You will study the Yoga philosophy in a rich spiritual environment and have a personal experience of a real ashram life.
-This program for beginners/intermediates is designed to be an overview to the yogic path introducing students to a full Yoga practice at one of the best Yoga centers in Rishikesh, India.
+This retreat for beginners/intermediates is designed to be an overview to the yogic path introducing students to a full Yoga practice at one of the best Yoga centers in Rishikesh, India.
 The retreat offers practical tools for spiritual growth and wellbeing.

-ELEMENTS OF THE PROGRAM
+ELEMENTS OF THE RETREAT

 Mauna (Silence): Silence begins after the evening meditation and is maintained until after lunch the following day.
 All meals are taken in silence as this allows students to focus on their own inner journey.

-Meditation: The Phool Chatti Yoga and Meditation Program presents a wide variety of techniques and styles to help students find one that suits their personal energy and lifestyle. students chant "Om" together until it dissolves and then sit quietly with the vibrations.
+Meditation: The Phool Chatti Yoga and Meditation Retreat presents a wide variety of techniques and styles to help students find one that suits their personal energy and lifestyle. students chant "Om" together until it dissolves and then sit quietly with the vibrations.

 Guided nature walks*: Guided walks are done in silence, allowing students to practice breath and body awareness, as well as becoming aware of the sounds, smells and feel of the surrounding nature.

 Day 5: Walk in the forest to the viewpoint